BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/incentives.md

 the incentive module creates the incentive and distributes rewards.

 1. User submits a `RegisterIncentiveProposal`.
-2. Validators of the Evmos Hub vote on the proposal using `MsgVote` and proposal passes.
+2. Validators of the Butane Hub vote on the proposal using `MsgVote` and proposal passes.
 3. Create incentive for the contract with a `TotalGas = 0` and set its `startTime` to `ctx.Blocktime` if the following conditions are met:
     1. Incentives param is globally enabled
     2. Incentive is not yet registered
     3. Balance in the inflation pool is > 0 for each allocation denom except for the mint denomination.
-       We know that the amount of the minting denom (e.g. EVMOS) will be added to every block but for other denominations (IBC vouchers, ERC20 tokens using the `x/erc20` module) the module account needs to have a positive amount to distribute the incentives
+       We know that the amount of the minting denom (e.g. Butane) will be added to every block but for other denominations (IBC vouchers, ERC20 tokens using the `x/erc20` module) the module account needs to have a positive amount to distribute the incentives
     4. The sum of all registered allocations for each denom (current + proposed) is < 100%